 Talk to an Attorney

-If you or your loved one were harmed because of a medical staff’s negligence, call our medical malpractice attorneys in Fort Lauderdale at Chalik & Chalik.
+If you or your loved one were harmed because of a medical staff’s negligencecall our Retained Surgical Instruments Lawyer in Fort Lauderdale at Chalik & Chalik.
 Our caring yet tenacious attorneys make it their mission to help injured patients hold liable parties responsible and obtain sizable settlements for their losses.